-9.1.1 Roads
+10.1.1 Roads

-Unless already constructed, construct all boundary roads including carriageways, stormwater drainage, verges, bus set-downs, footpaths, bikeways, landscaping, traffic control devices and street lighting as applicable.
+Unless already constructed, construct all boundary roads including carriageways, stormwater drainage, verges, footpaths, bikeways, landscaping, traffic control devices and street lighting as applicable.
 Any reference to initial construction in this section is a reference to construction approved by Council in accordance with the rezoning conditions and MHIA.